 - 55 g plain yogurt

-- 1 tbsp nigella seeds optional
+- 1 tablespoon nigella seeds optional

 - 15 g salted butter melted, for brushing

 - Pour in yeast water, yoghurt and melted butter into the well.
-Add a tbsp of nigella seeds if using.
+Add a tablespoon of nigella seeds if using.
 Bring the mixture together with your hands or using a standing mixer with a dough hook.
 Knead for at least 10 minutes.
 The dough will be quite wet and sticky to start with.
 Carry on kneading until soft and elastic.
 Don't be tempted to add a lot more flour, but use some to dust the surface if kneading by hand.

 - Grease a bowl with some butter or oil and pop your dough into it.
 Cover with cling film and leave in a warm spot to prove until doubled in size (around 2 hours).